sam-hosseini/freelancing-in-finland/README.md

 **Source of truth**: [Tax Administration](https://www.vero.fi/en/)

-**What is it?**: An employer can offer an dental care plan to their employees.
+**What is it?** An employer can offer an dental care plan to their employees.
 The dental checks and/or proceduers have to be non-estethical, related to the employees health, and reasonable to be tax-deductible.
-[More details in finnish](https://www.vero.fi/syventavat-vero-ohjeet/ohje-hakusivu/62486/henkil%C3%B6kuntaedut-verotuksessa4/) (3.2.5.3 Hammashoito).
-You can decide the upper yearly limit of what the employee can use for dental care per year.
-Each employee has to have the same sum on the contract, but by being self-employed you can set the limit to what you want.
+More details in [section 3.2.5.3 Hammashoito](https://www.vero.fi/syventavat-vero-ohjeet/ohje-hakusivu/62486/henkil%C3%B6kuntaedut-verotuksessa4/).
+You can decide the upper yearly limit of what the employees can use for dental care per year.
+Each employee has to have the same sum on the contract, but by being `self-employed`, you can set the limit to what you want.
 Usual yearly dental care contracts range from 150€ to 3000€ per year.
 You will also have to decide if you pay your check/procedures yourself personally and return them to yourself from your company, or if the company pays for them directly.

 Some available dental care providers: